blaineventurine/home-automation-docker/README.md

       ports:
         - "3000:3000"
       user: "472"
-      # to enable persistant storage, you might need to modify user permissions by creating this container in
+      # to enable persistent storage, you might need to modify user permissions by creating this container in
       # interactive mode and adjusting the permissions from a shell first
       volumes:
         - ${USERDIR}/grafana:/var/lib/grafana